Frequently asked questions (FAQ)¶

 First of all, do not panic if your job does not start immediately.
 Depending on Hydra load, the number of jobs that you have submitted recently, and the requested resources in your job script, waiting times can take hours to days.
 Usually, the load on Hydra is higher on weekdays, and lower in the weekends and during holidays.
 Remember that the more resources you request, the longer you may have to wait in the queue.

-To get an idea of the current load on Hydra, you can issue the command:qstat -q
+To get an overview of the available hardware and their current load, you can issue the command:nodestat

 There are many possible causes for a job crash.
 Here are just a few of the more common ones: